Hope is being able to see that there is a light despite all the darkness. – Desmond Tutu

 Curious?
 Here are a few simple ways to stay hopeful during hard times.

-No matter what’s on your mind or causing you struggle, it’s nothing you should have to face alone.
-Turn to family, friends, or a trusted counselor.
-Engage in the community around you and create space for meaningful connections.
+No matter what’s on your mind or causing you to struggle, it’s nothing you should have to face alone.
+Turn to family, friends, or a trusted counselor via video-chatting services.
+Engage in an online community around you and create space for meaningful connections.

 Listing what you’re thankful for may seem difficult when you’re struggling.
 But there’s always something to be thankful for.
 Whether it’s your health, your family, or even the sky above, take strength from that which is good and solid.